-Swollen glands are a sign that your body is fighting off an infection or an illness.
+Swollen lymph nodes are a sign that your body is fighting off an infection or an illness.
 Most of the time, they return to normal size when their job is done.

-These glands are your lymph nodes.
-You have them throughout your body.
-But there are clusters of them in places like your neck, under your arm and in the crease between your thigh and your torso (where your leg begins).
+Lymph nodes are round, bean-shaped glands, and you have them throughout your body.
+There are clusters of them in places like your neck, under your arm, and in the crease between your thigh and your torso (where your leg begins).
 You can sometimes feel these clusters as little bumps, especially if they're swollen.